periodic table header image

 Dmitri Mendeleev

 In 1869 the Russian scientist Dmitri Mendeleev improved on Newlands periodic table.
-Like Newlands he arranged the elements in order of their atomic masses and grouped elements with similar chemical properties together in their own groups, but unlike Newlands he assumed that there were still elements to be discovered and he left gaps for these undiscovered elements in his table.
-Not only that, he predicted the properties of some of these as yet undiscovered elements based on their position in his periodic table.
-When these unknown elements were finally discovered it was found that their properties were very similar to those predicted by Mendeleev.
+Like Newlands he arranged the elements in order of their atomic masses and he grouped elements with similar chemical properties together in their own groups, but unlike Newlands he assumed that there were still elements to be discovered and he left gaps for these undiscovered elements in his periodic table.

 Part of Mendeleev's periodic table.

 Part of Mendeleev's periodic table is shown opposite.
-It contains the elements boron (B) and aluminium (Al) in one group with their atomic masses.
-Underneath aluminium Mendeleev left a gap in his table for an element that he believed was as yet undiscovered.
+It contains the elements boron (B) and aluminium (Al) in one group together with their atomic masses.
+Underneath aluminium Mendeleev left a gap in his periodic table for an element that he believed was as yet undiscovered.
 He named this undiscovered element eka-aluminium.
 Similarly underneath carbon (C) and silicon (Si) was yet another undiscovered element that Mendeleev named eka-silicon.
-In 1875 the element gallium (Mendeleev's eka-aluminium) was discovered and in 1886 the element germanium (Mendeleev's eka-silicon) was discovered.
-These two new elements had chemical properties and physical properties that were very close to Mendeleev's predicted properties.
-This suggested that Mendeleev's hypothesis and ideas on the structure of the periodic table were probably correct.

 Te/I problem in Meneleev's periodic table.

-So if we arrange the elements in order of atomic mass as Mendeleev did, and not atomic number as in the modern periodic table then iodine and tellurium would have to swap places.
-There are other examples of this e.g. iron and cobalt would also have to swap places if the elements were arranged according to their masses.
+So if we arrange the elements in order of atomic mass as Mendeleev did and not atomic number as in the modern periodic table then iodine and tellurium would have to swap places.
+There are other examples of this e.g. iron and cobalt would also have to swap places if the elements were arranged according to their atomic masses.
 Mendeleev swapped the elements and put them in the correct group based on their chemical properties but did not know why he had to break his own rule regarding arranging them in order of their atomic mass.

 It was not until much later following the work of scientists such Rutherford and Henry Moseley that the idea of atomic number instead of atomic mass as a way of arranging the elements that anomalies like the tellurium/iodine one were eventually solved.
 The modern periodic table we use today sorts the elements according to their atomic number and not their atomic mass.